taylorh-dev/Seconds-and-Minutes-Calculator/README.md

 # Seconds-and-Minutes-Calculator

-Contains two methods: One method takes minutes & seconds as parameters, the other takes only seconds.
+Contains two methods: One method takes minutes and seconds as parameters, the other takes only seconds.